silver2row/bbg/README.md

-# This is a Motor Bridge Cape addition for the BeagleBone Green Wireless w/ included software
+# Motor Bridge Cape addition for the BeagleBone Green Wireless w/ included software

-# ----------------XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX-----------------
+----------------XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX-----------------

 The software for MotorBridge.py was typed up by a different person.
 That info. is listed in that specific file.
 I did have help from this page online to start the software example(s).